-- 1. Complete a minimum of 120 credit hours, including all general education requirements, with a minimum cumulative G.P.A. of 2.0 - 2.
-Complete all major courses with a minimum grade of "C" - 3.
+- 1. Complete a minimum of 120 credit hours, including all general education requirements, with a minimum cumulative G.P.A. of 2.0 - 2 Complete all major courses with a minimum grade of "C" - 3.
 Complete all course requirements and credit hours specified by the degree program - 4.
-Successfully complete a senior project - 5.
-Complete the department exit examination.
+Successfully complete a senior project.